YanceyA/Danger_Klipper_Docs/docs/homing_sensorless.md

 - Home fast (80mm/s) to generate consistent EMF
 - retract distance higher than min home dist

+Deathsneeze: tl;dr: make sure printer.cfg / mcu jumper stuff is correct, dont try and home slow, start at high sens and walk it down till you get a consistent home without it skipping steps or false triggers, then reduce homing current to soften the bump. on 48v its even easier, as you only have like 2 values of sens that work, and you can tune how hard it bumps with both homing speed and homing current

 TODO Updated guidance on:
 homing currents